JDev00/UIa/README.md

 ## Architecture overview
 UIa is built on top of a native graphics library or a third-party graphical framework.
-To achieve the cross-platform/library goal, the UIa core has been designed to be highly adaptive.
+To achieve the cross-platform goal, the UIa core has been designed to be highly adaptive.
 <br>
 Currently, its core is structured as follows: